Newborn Kitten Keeps Crying

 Infections and Fever

 Fever may be due to infectious diseases.
-Fever causes the body to release chemicals that brings about the feeling of general unease and discomfort making the newborn kitten restless and cry constantly.
+Fever causes the body to release chemicals that brings about the feeling of general unease and discomfort.
+This means it is likely that the newborn kitten keeps crying as she is in pain.

 Newborns can get infections from many sources.
 It may be an in-utero infection, meaning the newborn acquired it while still in its mother’s womb.
 For example, if the kitten was exposed to the Feline Panleukopenia virus in-utero this affects the newborn’s immune system and causes decreased resistance to infection with other diseases.